LottieJaneDev/usgs_earthquake_data_pipeline/mage/README.md

 6. You can now view your [Google Cloud Storage Bucket](https://console.cloud.google.com/storage/) to see the parquet files have been generated & your [Google Cloud BigQuery Dataset](https://console.cloud.google.com/bigquery) to see that your Dataset now has a partitioned & clustered table containing the earthquakes events!

 7. You will also notice there's more than one table in your Dataset.
 This is due to the DBT (DataBuildTools) integration layer.
-See [below](#dbt-data-build-tools) DBT (Data Build Tools)_) section on DBT for full information
+See below "DBT (Data Build Tools) Analytics Engineering Layer" section for full information
 __________________________________

 ## _Project Pipelines_